26 March 2013

 meringue forms stiff peaks when the whisk is removed.

-Whip the cream until soft peaks form when the whisk is removed.
+Whip the cream until soft peaks form.

 To make the mousse, beat the chilled crème pâtissière to remove